JeroendenBoef/mle_assignment_15_hrs/README.md

     -v $(pwd)/models/model_checkpoints:/opt/app/models/model_checkpoints \
     -v $(pwd)/data:/opt/app/data \
     train:latest
 ```
-(Currently broking due to pandas errors regarding casting of boolean values unique to docker environment)

 Data preprocessing is handled by helper functions in `models.utils.py`, categorical features are encoded to numerical categories, timestamps are converted to unix timedeltas from current unix timestamp.
 NaN values for categorical features are filled as their own category, adding a "NaN category".
 Training is performed on a stratified split of 80/10/10 for train/validation/test, respectively.
 Due to high initial performance, API deployment and infrastructure was prioritized over hyperparameter tuning.
 Sweeping configurations can be included in the `train.py` script.